 Mobile Crisis Management services must be provided by a team of individuals that includes a QP according to 10A NCAC 27G .0104 and who shall either be a nurse, clinical social worker or psychologist as defined in this administrative code.
 One of the team members shall be a LCAS, CCS, Certified Substance Abuse Counselor (CSAC) or a Certified Alcohol and Drug Counselor (CADC).
-Each organization providing crisis management shall have 24-hours-a-day, 7-days-a-week, 365-days-a-year access, to a board certified or eligible psychiatrist.
-The psychiatrist shall be available for in-person, telehealth, or telephonic consultation to crisis staff.
+Each organization providing crisis management shall have 24 hours a day, 7 days a week, 365 days a year access, to a board certified or eligible psychiatrist.
+The psychiatrist shall be available for in person, telehealth, or telephonic consultation to crisis staff.
 A QP or AP with experience in intellectual and developmental disabilities shall be available to the team as well.
-Paraprofessionals with competency in crisis management may also be members of the crisis management team when supervised by the QP.
+Paraprofessionals including NC Certified Peer Support Specialist or National Federation of Families Certified Family Peer Specialist that meet 10A NCAC 27G .0104 (15) with competency in crisis management may also be members of the crisis management team when supervised by the QP.
 A supervising professional shall be available for consultation when a Paraprofessional is providing services.